-Normal - The green LED at the upper left of this board should be steadily on, except that a blink at a regular rate can be expected during heat pump heating operation.
+Normal - The green LED at the upper left of this board should be steadily on.

 Abnormal - If the green LED is not lit, the EXV board is not getting 24 vac power from the interface board.
 Check for 24 vac between R and C on the interface board, and check that the tabs marked "R" and "C" on the interface board are wired to "R" and "C" on the EXV board.
 These should not be cross-wired.